 There is no easy answer to this question as it depends on a lot of factors.
 At Ktenas Injury Lawyers, if you have been a victim of a car accident, we can help guide you through the legal recovery process after your crash.

 But first, let us take a look at a few laws in Illinois:

 The Illinois car insurance law mandates all car drivers to carry at least a minimum amount of liability car accident insurance.
 Specifically, Illinois drivers must carry a bodily injury limit of at least $25,000 per person and $50,000 total per accident.
 Additionally, drivers must also have coverage of at least $20,000 for property damage.

 However, this minimum coverage is often not enough to cover the expenses that occur due to an accident.
 They may not be able to compensate a victim for severe injuries that lead to comprehensive surgeries and certainly cannot accommodate them for lost income, lost companionship, or other expenses.

 Fortunately, you do not need to accept these woefully inadequate compensations.

 Statute of Limitation for Illinois Car Accident Claim

-The statute of limitation for Illinois personal injury cases, including car accidents, state that a victim has up to two years to file a lawsuit against the at-fault party.
+The statute of limitations for Illinois personal injury cases, including car accidents, states that a victim has up to two years to file a lawsuit against the at-fault party.
 If the two years expire, then it will be a complete bar to recovery of compensation and you will not be able to request justice for the harms dealt you.